oliviagardiner/oliviaisarobot.github.io.old/_posts/2018-03-11-cd-03-just-download.md

 ---
 layout: post
-title: 'Code diary: Just download already!!!'
+title: 'Code diary #3: Just download already!!!'
 date: 2018-03-11
 tags: problem-solving code development PHP cURL XML timeout
 summary: 'Take a simple looking problem.
 Discover limitations in your system that rule out obvious solutions.
 Realize that it is not so simple after all.
 Spend a reasonable amount of time trying to come up with something.
 Bash your head in the table/wall, whichever is closer.'